Treatment of Hepatitis C in People Living With HIV

 For people infected with both HIV and HCV, research has also shown that adhering to HCV treatment predicts the best chances of SVR, or curing HCV.
 Adherence to HIV drugs is very important in keeping viral loads low, avoiding resistance, and maintaining good immune system health.
 We now know that adherence to HCV drugs is similarly important for the successful treatment and cure of hepatitis C.

-The 2012 HIV treatment guidelines published by the US Department of Health and Human Services (DHHS) and the International Antiviral Society -- USA recommend that antiretroviral therapy for HIV be given to all co-infected people, regardless of CD4 count.
+The current HIV treatment guidelines published by the US Department of Health and Human Services (DHHS) recommend that antiretroviral therapy for HIV be given to all co-infected people, regardless of CD4 count.
 However, since HCV treatment does not work well for co-infected people with CD4 cell counts below 200, HCV treatment is not recommended until their CD4 counts increase.
 For co-infected people who have never received HIV treatment and who have CD4 counts above 500, their providers may recommend delaying the start of HIV treatment until they have successfully completed HCV treatment.

-The 2012 guidelines of the British HIV Association and the European AIDS Clinical Society recommend that antiretroviral therapy for HIV be given to those co-infected people whose CD4 counts are less than 500.
+The 2014 guidelines of the European AIDS Clinical Society (EACS) recommend that antiretroviral therapy for HIV be given to those co-infected people whose CD4 counts are less than 500.

 The decision about which to treat first depends on many individual factors, including HIV viral load, CD4 cell count, and amount of existing liver damage.
 For this reason, it is important to see a health care provider familiar with both diseases whenever possible.
 As newer, improved HCV drugs are approved, barriers to treating HCV in the presence of HIV will drop as the benefits outweigh the consequences for more and more people.